shivkurtarkar/churn-prediction/README.md

 - [x] Provided a file with dependencies and used virtual environment.
 README says how to install the dependencies and how to activate the env

 ## Containerization
-- [ ] Dockerfile is provided or a tool that creates a docker image is used (e.g. BentoML)
-- [ ] The application is containerized and the README describes how to build a container and how to run it
+- [x] The application is containerized and the README describes how to build a container and how to run it

 ## Cloud Deployment
 - [ ] Docs describe clearly (with code) how to deploy the service to cloud or Kubernetes cluster (local or remote)